Joseph A. Amato: Writing career

 Third, family, self, and community.
-Among his books in this area: Jacob’s Well: A Case for Rethinking Family History (2008) traces seven generations of his family’s migrations from Europe, in Acadia, pre-revolutionary Massachusetts, the rural and industrial Midwest and the American West.
+Among his books in this area: Jacob's Well: A Case for Rethinking Family History (2008) traces seven generations of his family's migrations from Europe, in Acadia, pre-revolutionary Massachusetts, the rural and industrial Midwest and the American West.
 Amato describes his youth in two memoirs, Bypass: A Memoir and Golf Beats Us All (And So We Love It).

 Fourth, Amato's recent work includes poetry and his first novel.
 He has written five volumes of poetry, Buoyancies, A Ballast Master's Log; My Three Sicilies: Stories, Poems, and Histories; Diagnostics: Poetics of Time; Towers of Aging (Crossings Press, 2020); and The Trinity of Grace (Legas Publishing, 2020).
 His first novel, Buffalo Man: Life of a Boy Giant on the Minnesota River, was published by Crossings Press in 2018.

-Amato's books won have won him nominations, selections, and honors, of particular note the Minnesota Humanities Prize for Literature and Prairie Star Award from the Southwest Minnesota Arts Council.
+Amato's books have won him nominations, selections, and honors, of particular note the Minnesota Humanities Prize for Literature and Prairie Star Award from the Southwest Minnesota Arts Council.